Ancient history of Afghanistan: Prehistoric era

+Paleolithic

-Louis Dupree, the University of Pennsylvania, the Smithsonian Institution and others suggest that humans were living in Afghanistan at least 50,000 years ago, and that farming communities of the region were among the earliest in the world.
+Louis Dupree, the University of Pennsylvania, the Smithsonian Institution and others suggest that humans were living in Afghanistan at least 50,000 years ago and that farming communities of the region were among the earliest in the world.
+Evidence of early human settlements at cave sites such as Darra-e Kur suggest that hunter-gatherer societies existed in the region by at least 30,000 B.C.

+The earliest evidence of Neolithic farming dates to the 7th millennia B.C. where excavations at Said Qala Tepe in southern Kandahar have revealed the remains of domesticated sheep, goats, and cattle alongside plant material from domesticated wheat and barley.
+By the 5th millennia B.C., the Neolithic agricultural transition spread throughout southern and northern Afghanistan, as evidenced by the archaeological findings at permanent settlements such as Mundigak and the Aq Kupruk cave complex.

+These findings place Afghanistan within the broader arc of the Neolithic agricultural transition radiating outward from the Fertile Crescent, and suggest an eastward flow of cultural and technological exchange from sites such as Tepe Sialk in Iran and Mehrgarh in Baluchistan, Pakistan, while Afghanistan’s own highland communities adapted farming practices to local ecological conditions.

+Bronze Age

 Afghanistan seems in prehistory, as well as in ancient and modern times, to have been connected by culture and trade with the neighbouring regions.
 Urban civilization may have begun as early as 3000 to 2000 BC.
 Archaeological finds indicate the possible beginnings of the Bronze Age, which would ultimately spread throughout the ancient world from Afghanistan.
 It is also believed that the region had early trade contacts with Mesopotamia.